 Swap the traditional store-bought barbecue fare like baked beans, coleslaw, macaroni salad and potato salad – which can have a lot of saturated fat, sodium and added sugars – for vegetables and fruits.
-Grilling vegetables and fruits are a great idea, whether or not you’re grilling meat or fish to go with them.
-We all need to eat more vegetables and fruits.
+Grilling vegetables and fruits are a great idea, whether you’re grilling meat or fish to go with them.
+We all need to eat more vegetables and fruit.
 Here are some fruits and vegetables that are great to grill:

 You’ve got to love the idea of infusing flavor into meats, fruits, and vegetables by soaking them in a tasty marinade.
 Some favorite marinade ingredients include wines, vinegars, lemon or lime juice, low-sodium soy sauce, honey, garlic, onions, herbs, and spices.
-Example soak Asparagus with small amount olive oil, salt, black pepper and Italian seasonings for at least 10 minutes and then throw them on the grill for 3-5 minutes.
+Example soak Asparagus with small amount olive oil, salt, black pepper, and Italian seasonings for at least 10 minutes and then throw them on the grill for 3-5 minutes.
 You will love it!
 Kebabs that alternate small pieces of meat or fish or scallops or shrimp with pieces of onion, red bell peppers, zucchini slices, cherry tomatoes or other produce are a great way to increase vegetable and fruit intake.

 When you’re grilling meat, limit the amount of fat that drips on the coals by starting with lean cuts trimmed of visible fat and skin.
 If you put a very lean cut of beef or pork, or skinless chicken, or 93% fat free hamburger onto the grill, you’re off to a healthy start.
-The good fats in fish like salmon and trout actually have health benefits.
+The good fats in fish like salmon and trout have health benefits.
 And when you grill with skill, your family won’t even miss the red meat, which usually has more saturated fat.

 Wrap marinated fish fillets in foil, construct colorful chicken kebabs, or make more savory turkey burgers by mixing chopped red bell pepper, onions into the patties.
-You can season them with oregano, organic garlic powder, salt and black pepper.
+You can season them with oregano, organic garlic powder, salt, and black pepper.